 Vivian Liska

-ELSE LASKER-SCHÜLER
+Lasker-Schüler, Else (1868—1945)

 Else Lasker-Schüler can be regarded as the most important German female modernist and is one of the few women affiliated with the Expressionist movement.

-Her work – mainly poetry, poetic prose and several plays - has often been situated by its critics and readers in a realm not of this world and outside historical time, in a sphere of eternal poetic truth, a realm oblivious of the cultural, political, and social realities of her day.
+Her work – mainly poetry, poetic prose and several plays – has often been situated by its critics and readers in a realm not of this world and outside historical time, in a sphere of eternal poetic truth, a realm oblivious of the cultural, political, and social realities of her day.
 Although her eccentric and exalted poetic imagination indeed seemingly escapes her immediate environment into fairytale fantasies peopled by princes and princesses, sheiks and magicians, angels and tricksters, such a description of her work misses its importance as an artistic as well as existential endeavor of creative innovation in which a return to age-old religious, literary, cultural and textual traditions meets a radically modernist idea of poetry and selfhood.
 The importance of her work – her poetry, prose texts and dramas, drawings and paintings, but also her live performances and, in some ways her whole vibrant persona – derives to a considerable extent from the unusual ways in which she combined stories and figures from the Biblical tradition and avant-garde poetic forms.
 One of the most striking manifestations of this amalgamation occurs in her blurring of the boundaries between her multiple and eccentric fictive personae often based on Biblical figures and the real people and events in her personal life.
 Several of her invented personae – most famous among them Prince Jussuf, based on the Biblical figure Joseph – feature in her prose and poetry, her drawings and quasi-fictive letters as her alter ego and a means of transcending as well as critically commenting on the lack of intensity and authenticity of her surroundings.